Qovery/documentation/website/docs/using-qovery/configuration/application.md

 - Most of the Kubernetes Health Checks][docs.using-qovery.configuration.service-health-checks] are based on the port declared in this section.
 Make sure you declare the right port and that you configure the health checks properly.
 - Connections on public ports are automatically closed after 60 seconds.
 If you want to implement long living connection (like for websockets) please make sure to use the rigth ingress timeouts in the [advanced settings section][docs.using-qovery.configuration.advanced-settings#network-settings]
+- Exposing publicly TCP/UDP ports requires to create a dedicated load balancer and it takes a few minutes before having it ready (~15 minutes).
+Note also that this has a direct impact on your cloud provider bill.
 - You can configure your application to use the **PORT** environment variable by adding the **PORT** on your application env variables page.
 - A Note on Listening IPs: It's best for your application to listen on `0.0.0.0:$PORT`.
 While most things work with `127.0.0.1` and `localhost`, some do not (NodeJS for example)